 CPAH Board of Directors

 Janice is President of the Board of Directors, and an incredible advocate for affordable housing.
 She knows first hand the importance of having a safe, stable place to call home, and brings her personal story to her leadership of CPAH.
-Janice is a real estate broker and has been among the top 2% of Brokers nationwide since 1999.
-She is a member of both Illinois Association of Realtors and National Association of Realtors and is an active community volunteer.
+Janice is a real estate broker for @properties, and has been among the top 2% of brokers nationwide since 1999.
 In addition to serving on the CPAH Board, her experiences include working as a Court Appointed Special Advocate (CASA) on behalf of children in the court system and serving as a voluntary driver for oncology patients needing rides to the hospital and doctor appointments.
 Janice and her husband, Joel, raised their two daughters in Highland Park, and continue to love being part of the Highland Park community.

-Mr. Gaines is the Director of the National Multi Housing Group at Marcus and Millichap.
-He specializes in multifamily dispositions throughout the central United States, affordable housing, tax credit properties, student housing, seniors housing and special asset services including REO sales, loan modifications, and note sales.
+David is the Director of the National Multi Housing Group at Marcus and Millichap.
+He specializes in multifamily dispositions throughout the central United States, including affordable housing, tax credit properties, student housing, seniors housing and special asset services including REO sales, loan modifications, and note sales.

 Councilwoman Kim Stone